Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: Introduction

-However, when considering this account in more detail, one immediately notes that there is something truly remarkable about it, namely, that out of an initial situation, which is taken to be perfectly isotropic and homogeneous, and based on a dynamics that supposedly preserves those symmetries, one ends with a non-homogeneous and non isotropic situation.
+However, when considering this account in more detail, one immediately notes that there is something exceedingly strange about it, namely, that out of an initial situation, which is taken to be perfectly homogeneous and isotropic (H.\&I.), and based on a dynamics that supposedly preserves those symmetries, one ends with a non-homogeneous and non isotropic situation.
 Most of our colleagues, who have been working in this field for a long time, would reassure us, that there is no problem at all by invoking a variety of arguments.
 It is noteworthy that these arguments would tend to differ, in general, from one inflationary cosmologist to another \cite{Cosmologists}.
-Other cosmologists do acknowledge that there seems to be something unclear at this point \cite{Padmanaban}.
+Other cosmologists do acknowledge that there seems to be something unclear at this point (\cite{Padmanabhan} for instance, indicates that one must work with {\it certain classical objects mimicking the quantum fluctuations}, and that this is not easy to do and to justify).
 Actually, some recent books on the subject acknowledge that there is a problem.
 For instance, in \cite{Weinberg}, we find {\it ``... the field configurations must become locked into one of an ensemble of classical configurations with ensemble averages given by quantum expectation values...
-It is not apparent just how this happens...."}, while \cite {Muckhanov} clearly acknowledges that the problem is not resolved simply by invoking decoherence: {\it `` ..
+It is not apparent just how this happens...."}, while \cite {Mukhanov} clearly acknowledges that the problem is not resolved simply by invoking decoherence: {\it `` ..
 However decoherence is not enough to explain the breakdown of translational invariance.."}.
-Nevertheless several researchers in the field continue to hold the belief that the issues have been successfuly resolved in that approach.
+Nevertheless most of the cosmology community continues to hold the belief that the issues have been successfully resolved within that approach.

 In a recent series of papers \cite{Us, othersus}, a critical analysis of such proposals has been carried out indicating that all the existing justifications fail to be fully satisfactory.